oslabs-beta/SkyScraper/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**!

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
+Don't forget to give the project a **star**!
 Thanks again!

-1. Fork the Project
+1. Fork the Repo
 2. Create your Feature Branch

    ```sh